-Questions to ask your health care professional when you have PF
+Pulmonary fibrosis – questions to ask your health care professional

-It’s important to discover if your symptoms are caused by PF, so your GP or specialist will do some tests.
+It’s important to discover if your symptoms might be caused by pulmonary fibrosis, so your GP or specialist will do some tests.

 - What tests will I need and what will they involve?